Differentiation: Definition, Rule, Formula, Examples

 • Chain Rule

-Let $f(x)$ and $g(x)$ be differentiable functions and $k$ be a constant.
-Then each of the following rules holds
+Let $f(x)$ and $g(x)$ be differentiable functions, and let $k$ be a constant.
+The following differentiation rules hold for Class 12 Calculus and are widely used in JEE, and CUET problems.

 Sum Rule